jasonumiker/eks-well-architected/README.md

 ### OPS 5.
 How do you reduce defects, ease remediation, and improve flow into production?

 This set of AWS best practices is around how you handle version control, you do builds and deployments as well as do testing of your application(s).
-There are some practices that would be consistent with how you managed AWS including:
+There are many best practices for EKS that would be consistent with how you managed AWS including:
 * You should manage your infrastructure via code (IaC)
 * You should version control that IaC in git
+* You should check whether known vulnerabilities (CVEs) in your OS or code packages that you could patch before deployment
 * You should have automated pipelines to build as well as deploy your application as well as its associated cloud infrastructure
 * You should test your application and associated IaC by *actually* deploying them 'for real' in a non-production environment and testing the results rather than just with static tests and mocks before going to production

+#### Declarative GitOps for Kubernetes

-What is different when it comes to Kubernetes and EKS is that it is truly declarative (rather than imperative) - and the tooling that you use and the flow into the cluster often looks quite different than a more traditional AWS approach.
+What is different when it comes to Kubernetes/EKS is that it is truly declarative (rather than imperative) - and the tooling that you use and the flow into the cluster often looks quite different than a more traditional AWS approach.
 The Kubernetes 'GitOps' flow is declarative rather than imperative and it is a pull in rather than push out deployment flow.

 The imperative approach is to say "create a container with these characteristics".
 Even if you do the "right thing" and do that via IaC with CloudFormation or Terraform you can then change it via the AWS Console or API and it has drifted from your template(s).
 The declarative approach is to say "I want a container to exist with these characteristics".
 It might seem a subtle difference, but what it means is that Kubernetes has a control loop where if you change the results so they no longer match what you declared you wanted it will put them back rather than allow that drift to exist.